Prime Minister of Lebanon: Differences with French constitution

 While the 1926 Constitution of Greater Lebanon was roughly modeled after the French constitution (Greater Lebanon being under French mandate), the office of the prime minister in Lebanon was notably significantly weaker in Lebanon than in France, for the president was the sole person who can dismiss him (at will), while in France the prime minister is appointed by the president, and can only be removed by the Parliament through a vote of no confidence.
 This means that the prime minister of Lebanon was much more deferential to the president than his French counterpart.
 This situation changed following the Taif Agreement which transformed Lebanon into a parliamentary republic.
 Currently, the prime minister is appointed by the president who chooses the candidate which garners the support of the plurality of parliament members.
 The prime minister must form a government which can receive the confidence of parliament and the agreement of the president.
 After obtaining confidence, the prime minister can only be dismissed if they lose the confidence of parliament.

 Past irregularities in the office of the prime minister

 Twice in the past, when the president resigned or shortly before his term expired, the president broke the National Pact and appointed a Maronite Christian with the justification that he would assume the powers of the presidency.

+First, in 1952, Bechara El Khoury, just before his resignation as president, appointed Fouad Chehab as Prime Minister and thus acting president.
+Chehab was prime minister for 13 days and acting president for 4; once Camille Chemoun was elected to a full term as president, the prime ministership reverted to a Sunni Muslim, Khaled Chehab.

-During the Lebanese Civil War, outgoing president Amine Gemayel dismissed incumbent prime minister Selim Hoss and appointed Army general-in-chief Michel Aoun as Prime Minister 15 minutes before the expiry of his term.
-Hoss refused his dismissal, and this led to the creation of a dual government; one, mainly civilian and Muslim in West Beirut, and the other, mainly military and Christian in East Beirut.
+Then, during the Lebanese Civil War, outgoing president Amine Gemayel dismissed incumbent prime minister Selim Hoss and appointed Army general-in-chief Michel Aoun as prime minister 15 minutes before the expiry of his term.
+Hoss refused his dismissal, and this led to the creation of a dual government: a mainly civilian and Muslim government in West Beirut and a mainly military and Christian one in East Beirut.